Max Harway C0120

 Special Collections and Archives also holds other collections of personal papers on both national and Northern Virginia politics.

 United States.
 Dept. of State.

-Max Harway papers, Collection #C0120, Special Collections Research Center, George Mason University Libraries.
+Max Harway papers, C0120, Special Collections and Archives, George Mason University Libraries.

 Collection donated by Max Harway in 2007.

 Processed by Special Collections and Archives staff.
 EAD markup completed by Eron Ackerman and Jordan Patty in August 2009.